 Feeling tired?
 You’re not alone.
 It’s the number one symptom patients report in my practice.
 Excessive sleepiness (ES), also called idiopathic (or primary) hypersomnia, is incredibly common.
 Understand though, common doesn’t always mean normal.
 Let’s take a closer look at some of the factors that might lead a person to seek help for ES.

-Sleep Deprivation – simply restricting the time you spend getting restful sleep, whether it be due to a busy schedule because of work, school or raising children; each can affect your ability to wake rested and have sufficient energy to tackle the day.*1
+simply restricting the time you spend getting restful sleep, whether it be due to a busy schedule because of work, school or raising children; each can affect your ability to wake rested and have sufficient energy to tackle the day.

-Stimulant herbs (taurine, guarana, etc.) are a recent addition to our modern diets, arising in sport drinks and diet pills.
+(taurine, guarana, etc.) are a recent addition to our modern diets, arising in sport drinks and diet pills.
 They also create stimulant effects that may affect sleep patterns at night, causing sleepiness during the day.
-2

-Alcohol has been shown to affect REM sleep – the stage of sleep most associated with restfulness upon awakening.
+The stage of sleep most associated with restfulness upon awakening.
 Suppressing REM cycles causes poor rest and recovery, sleepiness during the day and poor focus.
-3

 Almost everyone has felt the effects of an emotional trauma; be it a breakup, loss of a loved one, major changes at work or home.
 When you can’t “turn your brain off”, it affects your sleep.
 When you don’t sleep at night, your body wants to sleep during the day.

 As we’ve now seen, there are many causes of excessive sleepiness.
 Addressing the root cause of ES is essential.
 Treatment will therefore be specific to the patient’s needs: